CenturyLinkCloud/PublicKB/Release Notes/2015/2015-05-06-cloud-platform-release-notes.md

 ### Minor Enhancements (3)

-* **Cloud Network Services (CNS) available in NY1.** CenturyLink Cloud deployments in NY1 can now be connected to other environments using Cloud Network Services.
+* **Cloud Network Services (CNS) available in NY1.** Lumen Cloud deployments in NY1 can now be connected to other environments using Cloud Network Services.
 This capability delivers private, secure, and high-speed connectivity between traditional and cloud environments.

 * **Object Storage User & Management Enhancements.** Today object storage is available in one region (Canada), but multiple regions will be available in the coming months.
 To accommodate the forthcoming multi-region service, several changes have been made.
  * *Users are no longer tied to object storage regions.* They now exist across the management layer for this service.
 So the "region" drop-down has been removed from the object storage UI when creating users, and the region is no longer shown alongside users in the user list view.
  * *Buckets are now tied to regions.* When creating a new bucket, you must now specify the region that bucket belongs to.
 This can be done with a new drop-down menu that lists available regions.
 Similarly, a new region column appears when viewing a list of your object storage buckets, displaying the region associated with a given bucket.

-* **Server Scheduler Role** A new role in CenturyLink Cloud offers more flexibility for administrators.
+* **Server Scheduler Role** A new role in Lumen Cloud offers more flexibility for administrators.
 The Server Scheduler Role includes all the capabilities of the Account Viewer role, plus the ability to perform power ops as well as to create and manage schedule tasks on servers and Groups.

 ### Online Tools (2)